 The Biden administration took major steps to promote the development of sustainable aviation fuel (SAF) last week.

-In the Made in America Tax Plan released Wednesday, the Biden administration included tax credits for blenders of SAF—something BIO called for days earlier in a joint letter to Transportation Secretary Pete Buttigieg and other administration officials.
+In the Made in America Tax Plan, the Biden administration included tax credits for blenders of SAF.
+The Biotechnology Innovation Organization (BIO) called for such tax credits days earlier in a joint letter to Transportation Secretary Pete Buttigieg and other administration officials.

 “Nothing, in our view, would incentivize SAF production and deployment more than a technology and feedstock-neutral blender’s tax credit that is specific to SAF,” said the April 2 letter signed by about 50 other organizations.

-On Thursday, the Department of Energy (DOE) announced $61 million in funding for biofuels research—also in line with BIO recommendations.
+The day after the tax plan was released, the Department of Energy (DOE) announced $61 million in funding for biofuels research—also in line with BIO recommendations.
 In a submission to a March 24 House hearing on sustainable aviation, BIO called for funding from DOE and other federal agencies to support SAF research.
-(For that hearing, BIO also called for tax credits, like those proposed Wednesday, as well as reduction of regulatory hurdles to development and use of biofuels.)
+(For that hearing, BIO also called for tax credits as well as a reduction in regulatory hurdles to the development and use of biofuels.)

-BIO agrees: “SAF is widely considered to hold the greatest near-term potential for reducing aviation’s climate impact,” said our joint letter to Secretary Buttigieg.
+BIO agrees.
+“SAF is widely considered to hold the greatest near-term potential for reducing aviation’s climate impact,” said the organization’s joint letter to Secretary Buttigieg.